CaesarSilvae/pontryagin-calc/README.md

 ### How to Run
 - Extract the zip folder in a directory of your choice in your computer, but <ins>**DO NOT**</ins> change the hierarchy of the folders and files inside!
   - If the hierarchy needs to change, paths in params.paths should be updated accordingly.
-- Adjust the input parameters:
+- Adjust the input parameters in the "main.m" file:
   - <ins>mainPath:</ins> The path to the "pontryagin-calc" repo.
   - <ins>dimMin:</ins> The starting dimension of the computation.
   - <ins>dimMax:</ins> The ending dimension of the computation.